takanory/slides/20200510pyconhk/PITCHME.md

 ## 2011-2020: PyCon JP

-* 2011年から毎年9月頃に開催
+* Annual event
-* 英語セッションは必ず用意
+* English and Japanese
-* 2013年はPyCon APACとして開催
+* 2013: PyCon APAC in Tokyo

 Note:
-* APACはそれまではSingaporeのみだった。ここから持ち回りになった
+* We hold PyCon JP every year since 2011
-* There is English tracks and Japanese talks
+* There is English talks and Japanese talks
+* In 2013, we held PyCon APAC in Tokyo.
+It was first PyCon APAC to be held outside of Singapore.

 +++